MSU Student Ambassadors

 Ms. Danielle Steider

 This session will explain the U.S. grading system, including taking courses on an audit or credit basis, academic penalties for poor performance, student and cultural expectations regarding grading, and resources such as office hours for students in need of extra help.
-We will also look at different examples of grading structures on language class syllabi and discuss some common problems related to evaluation.
+We will also look at HIPPA and FERPA as well as different examples of grading structures on language class syllabi and discuss some common problems related to evaluation.

 This session will cover types of language testing, grading, formative assessment and feedback, and the value of reflection and student assessment.
 We will begin with a general session and end in break-out groups.

 This session will include information on using technology in the language classroom and on computer-assisted language learning.
 Specific topics will include the use of video, Web resources, digital recording, and an overview of some free tools for authoring computer-assisted language learning exercises.
 This session will divide participants into two smaller groups.

 Dr. Safoi Babana-Hampton, Ms. Carmen De Lorenzo, Dr. Dustin De Felice, Mr. Walter Hopkins, Mr. Matt Kanefsky, Ms. Mariko Kawaguchi, Mr. Francisco Morales, Dr. Ok-Sook Park, Dr. Catherine Ryu, Dr. Galen Sibanda

 FLTAs will be divided into small groups for this session.
 Participants will create and present a short lesson.
 MSU teaching faculty and staff will lead feedback sessions in response to each lesson.